EarthObservationSimulator/instrupy/docs/miscellaneous.rst

     This manuver option indicates that the pointing axis can be manuevered along the roll axis (satellite velocity vector) over a range indicated by :code:`rollMin` and :code:`rollMax`.
 The resulting FOR per sensor FOV is as follows:

-        * Conical FOV sensor: FOR is rectangular with:
+        * Circular FOV sensor: FOR is rectangular with:

             cross track = (rollMax - rollMin) + sensor full cone angle

             along-track = sensor along track

-        * Retangular FOV sensor: FOR is rectangular with:
+        * Rectangular FOV sensor: FOR is rectangular with:

             cross-track = (rollMax - rollMin) + sensor cross track